microsoft/vs-intellicode/README.md

 * Be the GitHub repo owner/administrator.
 Only those with repo administrative rights will have access to manage the required Secret to run the IntelliCode GitHub Action.
 * The user has generated an IntelliCode personal access token (PAT) that authorizes IntelliCode services to invoke the GitHub Action.
-* The build agent has the minimum required Visual Studio version installed:
+* The build agent (MSBUILD, CMAKE) has the minimum required Visual Studio version installed:
 For C# repositories: Visual Studio 2017 or higher
 For C++ repositories: Visual Studio 2019 Update 4 or higher.